andreas-maniotis/trivium/README.md

-## The Command Y*
+## The Recursion Symbol Y*

 The atomic symbol Y* is not meant to be used by a programmer directly.
 It is a mere auxiliary tool to enable recursive functions.
 It is, as we shall discuss later, implicitly present in recursive code.

-We give the meaning
+We endow it with the meaning
 ```
 Eval[ (Y* f x) ] = Eval[  f (Y* f) x)  ].
 ```

 ### Substitutions and Definitions

-Fix two elementary Trivium Lisp expressions p, q and an atomic elementary Trivum Lisp expression x.
+Fix two expressions p, q and an atomic expression x.
 We write  <q/x>p for the unique expression that arises by replacing every occurrence of x in p by q.
 We call the operation <q/x> the *substitution* of `x` by `q`.

 ```
 <q/x>p = q                           for p atomic with p = x.